Christ the Redeemer, Rio de Janeiro

 • be cautious of people approaching to ask for information, especially at night

-• If driving at night outside the city, avoid stopping at the roadside – if you must stop, try to stop in a petrol station or well-lit area
+• if driving at night outside the city, avoid stopping at the roadside – if you must stop, try to stop in a well-lit area

 Laws and cultural differences